Pro text/hex editor

 Syntax Styles

 Use the Syntax Style section to control the color scheme for all of the Syntax Highlighting rules.
-The use of styles allows multiple Syntax Highlighting rules to share a single color scheme (see Using Syntax Highlighting for more information).
-For example, both commenting in C++ and PHP share the 'code-comment' style.
-Changing the 'code-comment' style affects the colors of all rules that use that style.
-All styles that begin with 'code-' are typically used in programming languages while all styles that being with 'tag-' are used in tag-based (e.g. XML, HTML) languages.
+The use of styles allows multiple Syntax Highlighting rules to share a single color scheme (see Syntax Highlighting for more information).
+For example, both commenting in C++ and PHP share the 'comment' style.
+Changing the 'comment' style affects the colors of all rules that use that style.
+All styles that begin 'tag' are used in tag-based (e.g. XML, HTML) languages and all other styles are typically used in programming languages.
 Syntax Styles can be assigned a different color depending on if they are being used for a dark theme or a light theme.
-When a Syntax Style is selected in the list a special group of icons appears at the top-right corner of the dialog:

 Clicking the Reset button will return all of the colors to their default values but note that any created Syntax Styles will be kept but moved to the bottom of the Syntax Styles list.